Android-PowerUser/Windroid_11/README.md

 ```
 su -c "settings put global settings_enable_monitor_phantom_procs false"
 ```
+You have to do this every time you restart Android.

 The Win11.7z is divided into 3 parts.
 Therefore, do not be irritated if several larger files are downloaded.